gzerveas/mvts_transformer/README.md

 `pip install -r requirements.txt`

+\[Note: Because sometimes newer versions of packages break backward compatibility with previous versions or other packages, instead or `requirements.txt` you can use `failsafe_requirements.txt` to use the versions which have been tested to work with this codebase.\]

 Download dataset files and place them in separate directories, one for regression and one for classification.

 Classification: http://www.timeseriesclassification.com/Downloads/Archives/Multivariate2018_ts.zip